 Documentation / Getting started

 Docker is used to start the game engine and connect both agents in a single command.
-It's also used to ensure the same performance of your agent locally versus on our servers.
+It also ensures that your agent performs the same locally versus on our tournament servers.

 The Docker flow is used for the rest of this guide.
 You can also access the engine binary below: